 Illustrated below are some examples of items to be checked in a security audit in compliance and best practice perspective.
 This checklist is not intended to cover all aspects, but rather acts as a preliminary reference.
-The auditor would enhance the checklist based on the scope and environment of the audit, and may request B/Ds to provide the relevant records or documentations.
+The auditor would customise the checklist based on the scope and environment of the audit, and may request B/Ds to provide the relevant records or documentations as supporting evidence.

-Iter Items to be checked Ma Management Responsibilities Departmental IT security organisational framework and the associated roles and responsibilities are defined.
+Items to be checked Testing Methods Supporting Evidence Status (C= Compliance; NC = Non Compliance; NA = Not Applicable) Management Responsibilities Departmental IT security organisational framework and the associated roles and responsibilities are defined.
 Sufficient segregation of duties to avoid execution of all security functions of an information system by a single individual is applied.
 Departmental budget covers the provision for necessary security safeguards and resources.
-IT Security Policies Security policy is well documented and easy to understand.
+Review documentation/records of IT security organisational structure, roles and responsibilities Interview staff to verify roles and understand the segregation of duties Review budget documentation to verify security is adequately funded Org charts, staff job descriptions, roles documentation Budget plans highlighting security allocation IT Security Policies Security policy is well documented and easy to understand.
 Security policy is easily accessible by all involved parties.
+Review security policies and compare them to the implementation Copies of security policies and awareness materials Policy implementation/compliance reports

-Security policy is periodically reviewed, and updated with endorsement to reflect current environment.
+Items to be checked Testing Methods Supporting Evidence Status (C= Compliance; NC = Non Compliance; NA = Not Applicable) Security policy is periodically reviewed, and updated with endorsement to reflect current environment.
 Users are informed and commit to the security policy.
 All rules stated in the security policy are implemented.
 Security policy is approved, promulgated and enforced by the Head of B/D and the management.
-Hu man Resource Security All staff are advised with acknowledgement of their IT security responsibilities upon being assigned a new post, and periodically throughout their term of employment.
+Interview staff to observe awareness and commitment to policies Audit systems to verify the technical implementation of policies T. O. T. Ppincusto) Human Resource Security All staff are advised with acknowledgement of their IT security responsibilities upon being assigned a new post, and periodically throughout their term of employment.
 All roles & responsibilities are clearly defined.
 Adequate training on security is given to relevant parties.
 Access to classified information higher than RESTRICTED is restricted to officers who have undergone appropriate integrity checking as stipulated by the Secretary for the Civil Service.
-Information security responsibilities and duties that remain valid after termination or change of employment has been defined and communicated to the staff.
+Review records of security briefings for new and existing staff Verify staff background/reference checks for handling classified data Interview staff and management to verify training adequacy Staff on-boarding and training records Background/reference checks, personnel files